Search

 Back to top

-The amendments announced in Bill C-45 (2003), also known as the "Westray Bill", was created as a result of the 1992 Westray coal mining disaster in Nova Scotia where 26 miners were killed after methane gas ignited causing an explosion.
-Despite serious safety concerns raised by employees, union officials and government inspectors at the time, the company instituted few changes.
+The amendments announced in Bill C-45 (2003), also known as the "Westray Bill", were created as a result of the 1992 Westray coal mining disaster in Nova Scotia where 26 miners were killed after methane gas ignited causing an explosion.
+Despite serious safety concerns raised by employees, union officials, and government inspectors at the time, the company instituted very few changes.
 As a result of the minimal changes, the disaster occurred.

-After the accident the police and provincial government failed to secure a conviction against the company or three of its managers.
+After the incident, the police and provincial government failed to secure a conviction against the company or three of its managers.
 A Royal Commission of Inquiry was established to investigate the disaster.
 In 1998, the Royal Commission made 74 recommendations.
-The findings of this commission (in particular recommendation 73) were the movement that led to amendments of the Criminal Code.
+The findings of this commission (in particular recommendation 73) were the movement that led to amendments to the Criminal Code.

 What are the main provisions of Section 217.1 in the Criminal Code?